Skip to Content

 Chief Operations Officer

 Joy Wahba is a lawyer with a background advocating for justice for vulnerable workers.
-Prior to joining Coffee Watch, Joy practiced labour, employment, human rights and civil litigation.
+Prior to joining Coffee Watch, Joy practiced labour law, employment law, human rights law and civil litigation.
 She has a particular interest in the intersection of climate activism and the labour movement.
 Joy has worked in environmental advocacy supporting several campaigns, including a campaign against human rights abuses in the cocoa supply chain.
 Her experience includes advocating for indigenous rights in Cambodia and access to rural water services in Malawi.

 Angela Walker